yingliu019/ScalableOnlineShopping/README.md

 ## TODO
 * Nginx for reverse proxy
-* JMeter for stress testing, compare the qps before and after the introduce of Redis and RabbitMQ.
+* JMeter for stress testing, compare the qps before and after introducing Redis and RabbitMQ.